stefanbeller/lpc/source/docs/styleguide.rst

 .. image:: ../static/images/lighting_direction.png
    :alt: Lighting blender screenshot example

+*Left example shows from the "top-facing" camera used in this style;
+right example shows a sideview.
+Yellow "sun" with ray is the light source, big orange triangle on right is the camera.*

 Your light to dark color ramps should *never* all have the same hue.
 Vary the hue and saturation a bit as you go from light to dark, or your objects will look flat.